Rct567/DomQuery/README.md

 DomQuery is a PHP library that allows you to easily traverse and modify the DOM (HTML/XML).
-As a libery it aims to provide 'jQuery like' access to the DOM (http://php.net/manual/en/book.dom.php).
+As a libery it aims to provide 'jQuery like' access to the PHP DOMDocument class (http://php.net/manual/en/book.dom.php).

 ## Installation